Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

 In Figure \ref{fig:CauchyDP}, we plot $C_1$ as well as $f_{\ep_U,0}$ and $f_{\ep_L,0}$.
-Theorem \ref{thm:sub-exponential} tells us that any CND for $C_m$ will have sub-exponential tails, indicating that a CND can obtain the same privacy guarantee as the Cauchy distribtuion, but with less noise. \end{example}
+Theorem \ref{thm:sub-exponential} tells us that any CND for $C_m$ will have sub-exponential tails, indicating that a CND can obtain the same privacy guarantee as the Cauchy distribution, but with less noise.

+In the right plot of Figure \ref{fig:CauchyDP} we compare $P(|N_i|\leq t)$ where $N_2\sim \mathrm{Cauchy}(0,1)$ and $N_1$ is drawn from the CND for $C_1$ constructed in Proposition \ref{prop:CNDsynthetic}.
+Empirically, for $t\geq 1/2$, $P(|N_1|\geq t)\geq P(|N_2|\geq t)$ and the difference is at most $\approx.00425$ for $t\leq 1/2$.
+Thus, the CND would be preferred over the Cauchy distribution in most applications.
+To illustrate the difference in the tails, we simulated 100 random variables from both distributions\footnote{ The code for this paper, available at \url{https://github.com/JordanAwan/OptimizingNoiseForFDP}, gives an implementation to simulate from the CND constructed in Proposition \ref{prop:CNDsynthetic}.}.
+The maximum absolute value of the CND variables was 4.28 whereas the maximum absolute value of the Cauchy random variables was 118.43.
+We see that the subexponential tails of the CND significantly reduce the chances of observing extreme events. \end{example}